jaimindesai/react-typescript-webpack-postCSS/README.md

 ```
 $ git clone https://github.com/jaimindesai/react-typescript-webpack-postCSS.git
 ```
-*Note: That will create a new folder called react-webpack-postCSS with all the files in.*
+*Note: That will create a new folder called react-typescript-webpack-postCSS with all the files in.*

 ### Install Project dependencies